Here’s an April-focused version you can paste in, keeping your structure and tightening anything that was tied to February/March.

 📍 PGA National Resort

-The Burns Road Community Center recently reopened after renovations, expanding recreational programming, wellness activities, and community gatherings for residents of all ages.
+The Burns Road Community Center has reopened after renovations, expanding recreational programming, wellness activities, and community gatherings for residents of all ages.
+Current programs include youth and family events, fitness classes, tennis and pickleball offerings, and seasonal camps and workshops that ramp up as families plan for the end of the school year.

 Over the past few weeks, Palm Beach Gardens has continued leaning into the lifestyle that makes it one of South Florida’s most desirable cities.

-Looking ahead, community life in Palm Beach Gardens continues to revolve around several regular gatherings and seasonal activities.
+Looking ahead into April, community life in Palm Beach Gardens continues to revolve around regular gatherings and outdoor-focused activities:

-Spring weather in South Florida makes outdoor workouts and wellness gatherings popular at parks, beaches, and community spaces throughout the city.
+Spring weather supports outdoor workouts, yoga, walking groups, and wellness events at parks, beaches, and community facilities throughout the city.

-Because event schedules can evolve quickly during the busy season, residents and visitors are encouraged to check the City of Palm Beach Gardens official events calendar for the most current details.
+Since schedules can shift during the busy season, residents and visitors should always confirm dates and times with the City of Palm Beach Gardens and individual venues for the latest details.

 Palm Beach Gardens is more than just a location — it’s a lifestyle defined by: